Asylum EAD Frequently Asked Questions

 How do I check my asylum clock stoppages? +

-Use the official USCIS Clock Stoppage Online (CSOL) Tool at egov.uscis.gov to view your clock stoppages and the total number of stopped days recorded for your case.
+For affirmative USCIS cases, use the official USCIS Clock Stoppage Online (CSOL) Tool at egov.uscis.gov to view your clock stoppages and the total number of stopped days recorded for your case.
+Defensive cases should use EOIR asylum EAD clock records.

-Enter your exact CSOL stoppage days into the AsyClock calculator to get an accurate filing and eligibility date.
+Enter your CSOL stoppage days into the AsyClock calculator to estimate an affirmative USCIS filing and eligibility date.

 What is the CSOL tool and why is it important? +

-The Clock Stoppage Online (CSOL) Tool is USCIS's official web-based system for tracking asylum clock stoppages.
+The Clock Stoppage Online (CSOL) Tool is USCIS's web-based system for tracking asylum clock stoppages in USCIS asylum cases.
 It lets you see:

 • Each individual stoppage event recorded on your case